8go/matrix-commander/README.md

                         send messages or files when you verify.
   -x RENAME_DEVICE, --rename-device RENAME_DEVICE
                         Rename the current device to the new device name provided.
-No other operations like sending, listening, or verifying are allowed when renaming the device.
+Send, listen and verify perations are allowed when renaming the device.
   --display-name DISPLAY_NAME
                         Set the display name for the current user to the value provided.
-No other operations like sending, listening, or verifying are allowed when setting the display name.
+Send, listen and verify perations are allowed when setting the display name.
   --no-ssl              Skip SSL verification.
 By default (if this option is
                         not used) the SSL certificate is validated for the connection.
 But, if this option is used, then the SSL